Graduate Certificate in European and European Union Studies (EEUS)

 - TOEFL scores for international applicants

 Graduate Certificate students are encouraged to meet with the CES advisor at least once per year to evaluate progress toward the certificate.
 It is also important that the student’s home department or school is aware of his/her intent to pursue a certificate in EEUS.
 The student will be responsible for letting the departmental advisor know of such intent.
-Schedule an advising appointment.
+Prospective and current students can contact our advisor at firstname.lastname@example.org or schedule an advising appointment.